 “Extremely complicated and simple at the same time,” he said.
 “Those with Acute Hypoxic Respiratory failure are placed on a ventilator for two reasons in COVID: 1.
 These patients have decent chance of going into ARDS (Acute Respiratory Distress Syndrome); therefore, we need to control their PEEP and FiO2 effectively.
 2.This closes their respiratory circuit and prevents them from aerosolizing the virus in the room the same way BiPAP or a nebulizer treatment would.
 Shock is complicated on these patients.
 Because of the likelihood to develop ARDS, we are hesitant to administer large fluid boluses.”

 Certain medications are dangerous, and it is too early to talk about potential drug treatments right now.
-Dr. Stav said he believes NSAIDS (Advil and other forms of ibuoprofen) are controversial at this point and may have poorer outcomes, so he would use Tylenol over NSAIDS, but there is no definitive evidence one way or the other right now.
+Dr. Stav said he believes NSAIDs (Advil and other forms of ibuprofen) are controversial at this point and may have poorer outcomes, so he would use Tylenol over NSAIDS, but there is no definitive evidence one way or the other right now.

 He has specific advice for people with milder cases of COVID-19.
 What are some ways they are being treated?